 Many shortbread recipes incorporate additional ingredients that can be highly hazardous for dogs:

-• Raisins and Grapes: Highly toxic to dogs, even in small amounts, they can cause kidney failure.
+- Raisins and Grapes: Highly toxic to dogs; even small amounts can cause kidney failure.

 Can Dogs Ever Enjoy a Nibble?

 Even plain shortbread, free of harmful additions, is not the healthiest treat for dogs.
-While flour itself isn't inherently dangerous, the high sugar and fat content in shortbread goes against their natural dietary needs.
+While plain flour itself is not usually harmful, the high sugar and fat content in shortbread go against their natural dietary needs.

 Pawsome Alternatives: Safe Treats for Your Furry Friend